paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-087-defense-acquisition-workforce.md

 (2) shall determine the appropriate official to whom members of the cadre shall report.

-**(c) Duties.—** The cadre of experts shall be assigned to a program office or an acquisition command within a military department to advise, assist, and provide resources to a program manager or program executive officer on intellectual property matters at various stages of the life cycle of a system.
+**(c) Duties.—** The cadre of experts shall be assigned to a program office or an acquisition command within a military department to advise, assist, and provide resources to a program manager or portfolio acquisition executive on intellectual property matters at various stages of the life cycle of a system.
 In performing such duties, the experts shall—

 (1) interpret and provide counsel on laws, regulations, and policies relating to intellectual property;